Skip to content

 state mutation -> only after provider output validates

-score output -> finite scores + valid best_index before Plan is returned
+score output -> finite scores + direction-consistent best_index before Plan is returned

 Observability